 Being in the business of retirement planning, one of the topics we often talk about with clients is retirement living.
 As we continue our content series #RetiringWithPurpose, today we'll talk about the all-important question of where to live, or where to snowbird... in Florida!

 This list is based on a few factors.
-Not only did we tap into the knowledge of our team, some of whom have lived or spent time in these communities, we also compiled data from several publications who have ranked retirement communities over the years based on their criteria.
-So this list is based on cost of living, quality of life, crime rate, activities for retirees, climate, and just the overall beauty of the place.
+Not only did we tap into the knowledge of our team, some of whom have lived or spent time in these communities, but we also compiled data from several well-regarded publications that have ranked retirement communities over the years based on criteria such as health and wellness, social opportunities, community events, and purpose-driven lifestyle.
+We also are considering the cost of living, quality of life, crime rate, activities for retirees, climate, and the overall beauty of the place.